-Three-year substitute permit seekers must complete form 1602-SP when applying for substitute teaching licenses.
+Three-year substitute permit seekers must follow the following guide when applying for substitute teaching licenses.

 The three-year permit application requires candidates provide contact and background information, in addition to the signature of the administrator of the school district where a candidate is applying to substitute teach.

 Both three-year and five-year license seekers must complete a Conduct and Competency Review Form during their applications that shows they are fit to work with students.
 The form asks 12 yes or no questions and ensures the state of Wisconsin employs safe individuals.